LeroySBN/marketplace_v2/README.md

-# A marketplace Microservices
+# Markets

-A modern microservices application built with a K8s cluster.
+An event-driven microservices backend application using Go to serve a GraphQL API, and RabbitMQ for inter-service communication, with a Kotlin Multiplatform mobile frontend.

 ## Features
 - Customer and Order management via GraphQL API